-Trump, Pope Francis exchange gifts in first meeting
+Trump tells Pope Francis: 'I won't forget what you said'

 There was never an apology in either direction.

-But as the two men allowed the cameras back into the room as their first in-person encounter wrapped on Tuesday, the mood appeared to have lightened.
+The Vatican highlighted in its statement that it hopes to continue providing "assistance to immigrants" as well as health care and education services in the US.

-As the men exchanged gifts, the Pope smiled more broadly and easily.
+As the two men allowed the cameras back into the room as their first in-person encounter wrapped on Tuesday, the mood appeared to have lightened.
+When the men exchanged gifts, the Pope smiled more broadly and easily.

 "This is a gift for you.
 These are books from Martin Luther King.
 I think you will enjoy them," Trump told Francis, as he presented him with a first-edition set of King's writings, recalling the Pope's address to Congress in 2015 in which he quoted King.